Pregnant woman, unborn child killed during crash in Zebulon

 ZEBULON, N.C.
 (WTVD) --A pregnant woman and her unborn child are dead following a crash in Zebulon Wednesday morning.

-The incident happened around 8 a.m. on Lynard lane and Highway 39.
+The crash happened around 8 a.m. on Highway 39, just north of Bunn.

-According to authorities, the unidentified woman, who was eight months pregnant, was driving with her 4-year-old daughter and 5-year-old son when she crossed the center lane and hit another car.
+According to the North Carolina State Highway Patrol, the initial investigation revealed that a 1998 Mercury, driven by 24-year-old Victoria Annalyn Mills, was traveling northbound on the highway when the car crossed the center line and collided head-on with a 2005 Volkswagen.

 Stay on top of breaking news stories with the ABC11 News App